Beginners Guide to Escaping the Rat Race

 Meeting with the Shaman in the Lost City of the Colombian Jungle

-Even if you’re not quite ready embark on your adventure yet, there are still many transferable skills for everyday life.
+Even if you’re not quite ready to begin your adventure quite yet, there are still many transferable skills for everyday life.

 Sailing away with your kids isn't just about escaping the rat race; it's about embracing a new way of life that will create lasting memories and connections.